SymmetricChaos/ClassicCrypto/README.md

 *  `IJ` replaces J with I to get a 25 letter square
 *  `CK` replaces C with K to get a 25 letter square
 *  `QK` replaces Q with K to get a 25 letter square
-*  `EX` appends the digits 0 to 9 to the alphabet to get a 36 letter alphabet
+*  `EX` appends the digits 0 to 9 to the alphabet to get a 36 letter square

 ### Examples
 Each cipher has an example of the form `cipherNameExample()` which gives a quick example of the cipher and the kind of key it uses.
 A few ciphers provide additional information about how the cipher is used.